01 of 05

 This Kitchen Is From 1962

 Remodeling a 1960s kitchen?
-It's no simple task, since the Sixties were a time of great change.
+It's no simple task since the Sixties was a time of great change.
 So, a kitchen from the early Sixties might look like the one above--sleek, angular, and understated--while one from the latter half of the decade might exhibit bold colors and Space Age lines.

 About This Kitchen

-Great photo, less of the kitchen and more of the dining area.
-But still, what we do see is incredible.
+Less of the kitchen and more of the dining area.
 Clean, wood-veneered cabinets dividing the two areas.
-Refrigerator inset into cabinets....
+Refrigerator inset into cabinets.
 Formica or another type of laminate counters.
-Ceiling swooping up into the heavens.
-I have no idea of the exact year, but I guess 1962.
+Ceiling... swooping up into the heavens.

 Want to get these kitchen cabinets?
-Cabinets are one kitchen feature that usually do not last through the ages.
+Cabinets are one kitchen feature that usually don't last through the ages.
 Try IKEA or Porcelanosa, a Spanish company that makes sleek cabinetry.Continue to 2 of 5 below.

 02 of 05

 This kitchen is from 1960.
 With its use of natural wood cabinetry, it could pass for a close-to-contemporary kitchen.
 Appliances are neutral colors (no harvest yellow or avocado).
 Flooring is non-threatening.
-And that copper, that Sixties copper.
+The Sixties copper looks fantastic here.

 If you're remodeling a kitchen like this, you may want to look at plank flooring (resilient material, not real wood), engineered marble counters, and faux wood beams.Continue to 3 of 5 below.